UCSBCarpentry/Quarto-Project-Example/README.md

 Data output is saved to output/data
-Analysis results are saved in environment / printed to console Paper output is saved to paper/output
+Analysis results are saved in environment / printed to console Paper output is saved to paper/output paper/bin contains external files/code necessary for the proper formatting of the R Markdown paper output.

 Please see citation.md for instructions on how to cite this workshop.